Cardiff/Bristol Rovers |

 A

-potentially explosive mid-week fixture in the first round of the Worthington
+potentially explosive mid-week fixture in the first round

 Cup.
-In the event only a few hundred Cardiff fans made the journey to London.
+In the event only a few hundred Cardiff fans made the

-Very few hooligans from Cardiff’s "Soul Crew" went to the Den.
+Very few hooligans from Cardiff’s "Soul Crew" went to the

 However, after the game, young Millwall fans ran riot in the streets around the ground.
 Cars and shops were smashed and bricks and bottles were thrown at police long into the night.